 “I wish I knew how much time I had to dedicate across all social media platforms.
 Definitely way more than I thought!
-It’s close to a full time job with the amount of hours I have to keep up.”
+It’s close to a full-time job with the number of hours I have to keep up.”

 Huda from Blushes and Butterflies

 “I had zero ideas how much back end work it was to make it as a blogger.
 I just figured if you were a good writer people would find you.
 You have to love it!
 I am learning so much.
 Getting so frustrated.
 Starting over on projects so many times, but it’s so good for me!
 Often as adults, I think we settle into routines.
 I love having a passion project that keeps me on my toes!”